 We define non-GAAP operating margin as non-GAAP operating income divided by net sales.
-These non-GAAP measures exclude certain costs related to the FLIR acquisition, such as acquired intangible asset amortization, amortization of inventory step-up, and transaction costs such as advisory, legal and other consulting fees, filing fees, employee separation costs and other costs.
-These non-GAAP measures also exclude acquired intangible asset amortization from prior acquisitions.
+These non-GAAP measures exclude certain acquisition and integration-related costs, and acquired intangible asset amortization, and amortization of inventory step-up.
 We believe these measures provide investors and management with additional means to understand and evaluate the operating results of our business by adjusting for certain expenses and other items and present an alternative view of our performance compared to prior periods.